hbtoan2910/chatting-app/README.md

    ![image](https://github.com/user-attachments/assets/973cf472-4cd8-4f64-afee-d2a40a502d70)

-9. Now your app is hosted in Heroku, use Heroku Git URL to access your published app.
-Have fun ! 😎😁❤
+9. Now your app is hosted in Heroku, access Settings > Domain > URL to access your published app.
+   Your app can be found at https://ryandev-chatting-app-d31198ec0357.herokuapp.com/ Have fun ! 😎😁❤